United States Soccer Federation: Organization and governance

+U.S. Soccer serves as the official governing body for soccer in the United States, and it is tasked with organizing national teams, sanctioning professional and amateur leagues, overseeing refereeing and coaching standards, and promoting the game at all levels across the country working closely with state and local level organizations for youth and amateur leagues.
+Throughout its history, U.S. Soccer has presided over a significant expansion of soccer's popularity and infrastructure, from grassroots youth participation to professional leagues such as Major League Soccer (MLS), and the national teams, youth and senior.

+The federation has also established and supported national competitions, such as the Lamar Hunt U.S. Open Cup, established in 1913 (as the National Challenge Cup), which is the oldest ongoing national soccer competition in the United States, open to all professional and amateur teams.
+The U.S. Open Cup later was renamed in honor of Lamar Hunt, a key figure in the development of American sports as a whole.

-U.S. Soccer is governed by a board of directors that administers the affairs of U.S. Soccer.
+A board of directors governs and administers the affairs of U.S. Soccer.
 Cindy Parlow Cone, former 1999 FIFA Women's World Cup champion and long-time U.S. Soccer administrator, became president in March 2020 following the resignation of Carlos Cordeiro.
 JT Batson was named chief executive officer and secretary general in September 2022.

 U.S. Soccer members are individuals and affiliate organizations.
 The national council is the representative membership body of the federation.
 It elects the president and vice president, amends the bylaws, approves the budgets, decides on policies adopted by the board, and affirms actions of the Board.
 The non-profit organization is a member of the worldwide soccer body FIFA and the North American soccer body CONCACAF, and also has a relationship with the U.S. Olympic Committee and the International Olympic Committee.

 The federation convenes an annual meeting, usually held in February.
 Every four years, the annual meeting's attendees hold an election for the federation's president and vice president.